juniorferreira23/Supermarket_System/README.md

 ## 📖 Description
 The **Supermarket System** is a simulation of a supermarket management application.
 It allows for the registration and management of products, stock, sales, customers, and employees, providing CRUD (Create, Read, Update, Delete) operations for all these entities.

+## Goal
+The goal of the project was to practice the solid base of python and its fundamentals, along with file manipulation.

 ---

 ## 💻 Technologies